roux-antoine/waymo-data-exploration/report.md

 - etc
 are very interesting to develop the 'brains' of an autonomous vehicle (whether it is to develop expert models based on rules, for fully learnt models, for hybrid models etc).
 So my goal was to extract some interesting events from the scenarios.

-TODO python, using the protos etc
+I decided to work with Python as it makes it very easy to generate plots, and there are no strong speed / efficiency requirements for my use case.
+In practice, the data is provided as protobuffs, so _any_ language could be used to load it.

 ## I.c.
 The data
-Throughout the project, I worked with the first "chunk" of data (TODO name), which contains N scenarios.
+Throughout the project, I worked with the first "chunk" of data (uncompressed_scenario_training_training.tfrecord-00000-of-01000), which contains 446 scenarios.

-In order to understand what the scenarios look like, I started by writing a set of functions that represent the full scene as an iamge.
+In order to understand what the scenarios look like, I started by writing a set of functions that represent the full scene as an image.
 Here are examples for what the scenes can look like:

 ![An urban scenario](images/0.png)
 ![foo](images/11.png)